d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ## Multi-Head Attention

-Before the discussion of the *multi-head attention* layer, let's quick express the *self-attention* architecture.
+Before the discussion of the *multi-head attention* layer, let us quick express the *self-attention* architecture.
 The self-attention model is a normal attention model, with its query, its key, and its value being copied exactly the same from each item of the sequential inputs.
 As we illustrate in :numref:`fig_self_attention`, self-attention outputs a same-length sequential output for each input item.
 Compared with a recurrent layer, output items of a self-attention layer can be computed in parallel and, therefore, it is easy to obtain a highly-efficient implementation.

 ![Self-attention architecture.](../img/self-attention.svg)
 :label:`fig_self_attention`